Friday, March 28, 2008

 One Tibetologist (see Everding's article listed below) says that the thug is a kind of banner used on top of the protector temples called gönkhang (mgon-khang), both symbolizing, and serving as a receptacle for, the presence of the protective deity.

-tug was known to Tibetans when they borrowed (?) it, and that it might fit naturally with the often militant imagery displayed in the gönkhangs?
+Is it possible that the warlike symbolism of the tug was known to Tibetans when they borrowed (?) it, and that it might fit naturally with the often militant imagery displayed in the gönkhangs?
 Is there any historic connection at all between the fly whisk and the military banner?
 Or do they share nothing more than the tails they are made from?* Well, I was hoping for an answer, but instead I leave you with a number of questions.
 Which may be just as well.
 Better this than pre-mature answers.

 (*Actually, the preferable color for the yaktail fly-swisher is white.
 But in the case of the tugh, white would be a sign of surrender, black for the battle charge.)